maxidea1024/unleash/website/docs/using-unleash/deploy/getting-started.md

 ## Test your server and create a sample API call {#test-your-server-and-create-a-sample-api-call}

-Once the Unleash server has started, go to [localhost:4242](http://localhost:4242) in your browser.
+Once the Ganpa server has started, go to [localhost:4242](http://localhost:4242) in your browser.
 If you see an empty list of feature flags, try creating one with [curl](https://curl.se/) from a terminal/bash shell:

 ```
 curl --location -H "Authorization: <apitoken from previous step>" \